 Season 4, Episode 20 (1993)

-When Elaine visits an ex-boyfriend Roy in hospital she becomes interested in dating him again as he has slimmed down from the last time she had seen him.
-When Jerry and Kramer watch his operation from the viewing gallery, Kramer accidentally drops a Junior Mint into the open cavity.
-After the operation Roy comes down with an awful infection, so George decides to invest in his artwork as he is sure he is about to kick the bucket, thus making the artwork more valuable.
+When Elaine visits Roy, an ex-boyfriend, in hospital, she becomes interested in dating him again after seeing how much weight he's lost.
+But when Jerry and Kramer watch his operation from the viewing gallery, Kramer accidentally drops a Junior Mint into his body.
+After the operation Roy comes down with an awful infection, so George decides to invest in his artwork as he's sure he is about to kick the bucket, thus making the artwork more valuable.
 Roy’s condition soon turns around due to the Junior Mint’s effects to stave off the infection, causing him to regain his appetite and Elaine to break off their date.
 Meanwhile, Jerry tries desperately to figure out the name of his new girlfriend knowing only that it rhymes with a body part.

-A great episode in one way because it shows just how shallow and self-absorbed the main characters are, which really is one of the reasons the show worked so well.
-You didn’t ever really feel bad about the situations they found themselves in because really they bought it on themselves.
-The best scene, however, has to be the slow-mo shot of the Junior Mint descending from the heavens into Roy’s open cavity and Kramer and Jerry’s horror as it does so.
-But the big laughs really come when Jerry desperately tries to remember his girlfriend’s name.
+This is a great episode because it shows just how shallow and self-absorbed the main characters are, which really is one of the reasons the show worked so well.
+You didn’t ever have to feel bad about the situations they found themselves in because really they brought it on themselves.
+The best scene has to be the slow-mo shot of the Junior Mint descending from the heavens into Roy’s open cavity, but the big laughs really come as Jerry desperately tries to remember his girlfriend’s name.

 5. The Pez Dispenser